 © Franck Charton

-The day tours are a guided 1-hour visit inside the cave.
+The day tours are guided 1-hour visits inside the cave.
 If you’d prefer to visit independently, you can do a self-guided tour in the evening.

 How guided Chauvet Cave tours work: